Dysautonomia is the medical term for when the autonomic nervous system (ANS) does not work properly. Types include NCS and POTS.

 - goosebumps and clammy skin near the site of the injury

-Most treatments aim to relieve the initial injury or irritation.
-This prevents further attacks of AD.
+Most treatments aim to relieve the initial injury or irritation, thereby preventing further attacks of AD.

-If these messages fail, blood pressure can be too low when resting, or it can rise dangerously during times of stress or activity.
+If these messages fail, blood pressure can become too low when a person is resting, or it can rise dangerously high during times of stress or activity.

-Treatment for baroreflex failure involves medications to control heart rate and blood pressure, and interventions to improve stress management.
+The treatment for baroreflex failure involves medications to control heart rate and blood pressure, as well as interventions to improve stress management.

 Diabetic autonomic neuropathy

-- resting tachycardia, or a fast resting heart rate
+- resting tachycardia, which is a fast resting heart rate

 - orthostatic hypotension, or low blood pressure when standing